 To Luke, allowing clients to more readily achieve their financial goals through strong investment performance is both significant and highly satisfying.
 Luke works with other portfolio management staff in the day-to-day management of all CooksonPeirce investment strategies.
 He is also responsible for ongoing investment research, both for existing strategies and new strategy development.

-Luke joined CooksonPeirce in 2018 with 18 years of experience in the investment business.
+Luke joined CooksonPeirce in 2018 and has over 20 years of experience in the investment business.
 Most recently at Mellon Capital Management, a large institutional investment manager within BNY Mellon, he served as a director on its investment strategy team and head of product development and management.
 Before that, he served as executive director and head of manager research at Morgan Stanley Investment Management and as vice president and head of manager research at Wilshire Associates.

 Luke received a B.S. in applied mathematics and an M.S. in organizational leadership from Geneva College and his M.B.A. in finance from Carnegie Mellon University.
 He holds the Chartered Financial Analyst designation.